 About Us

-Breakthrough therapy now exists to cure hepatitis C, but uptake is low because of costs barriers, and PWID are often denied treatment.
+Breakthrough therapy now exists to cure hepatitis C, but uptake is low because of cost barriers, and PWID are often denied treatment.

 Testing for hepatitis C, but also hepatitis B, HIV, sexually transmitted infections (STI), and tuberculosis (TB) are all done at the DIC by trained research nurses.
 Care and support are provided for all participants who test positive for HBV, HIV, STI, and TB.